renpy/renpy/sphinx/source/translating_renpy.rst

 Translation Files
 -----------------

-The translation files live in launcher/game/tl/`language`/.
-With the exception of script.rpy, all files consist of string translations that can be translated using the :ref:`string translation <string-translations>` syntax.
+The translation files live in :file:`launcher/game/tl/{language}/`.
+With the exception of :file:`script.rpy`, all files consist of string translations that can be translated using the :ref:`string translation <string-translations>` syntax.
 Some strings might begin with "## ".
-These are comments that are translated, wrapped, and included in the options.rpy and gui.rpy files.
+These are comments that are translated, wrapped, and included in the :file:`options.rpy` and :file:`gui.rpy` files.

 The translation files are: